Home

 Netdata Cloud delivers the full suite of features and functionality that Netdata offers, including a free community tier.

 While our default onboarding process encourages users to take advantage of Netdata Cloud, including a complimentary one-month trial of our full business product, it is not mandatory.
-Users have the option to bypass this process entirely and still utilize the Netdata Agents along with the Netdata UI, without the need to sign up for Netdata Cloud.
+Users can bypass this process entirely and still use the Netdata Agents along with the Netdata UI, without the need to sign up for Netdata Cloud.

 <details><summary>Click to see detailed answer ...</summary> &nbsp;<br/>&nbsp;<br/>